vendia/blog/posts/2022-06-07-real-time-data-sharing-pros-cons.md

 ## The cons of real-time data sharing

-**Anyone who works with data knows that volume and speed requirements play a big part in how time-consuming, difficult, and expensive it is to build and maintain the infrastructure supporting it.
-Here are some of the cons of real-time data sharing:**
+Anyone who works with data knows that volume and speed requirements play a big part in how time-consuming, difficult, and expensive it is to build and maintain the infrastructure supporting it.
+Here are some of the cons of real-time data sharing:

 1. **Time consuming and complex to build**

     True real-time data sharing can be extremely hard to design, build, and implement across multiple partners.
-While point-to-point APIs between two partners is somewhat straightforward, but when multiple parties get involved, the challenges grow exponentially, which makes it time-consuming and costly to build.
+While point-to-point APIs between two partners is somewhat straightforward, when multiple parties get involved, the challenges grow exponentially, which makes it time-consuming and costly to build.

 2. **Difficult to create a shared and trusted source of truth**